Neuroscience · Mind

 The Phineas Gage case

-In 1848, a railroad worker named Phineas Gage took an iron rod through the front of his skull.
+In 1848, a railroad worker named Phineas Gage took an iron rod straight through the front of his skull.
 He survived.
 His prefrontal cortex did not.
-His friends reported afterward that he was "no longer Gage" — not because he was less intelligent (he wasn't), but because his personality, impulse control, and decision-making had changed permanently.
-He became impulsive, profane, unable to hold a job.
-The case became the founding piece of evidence that the prefrontal cortex specifically houses the structures of self-regulation and personality.
+His friends reported afterward that he was "no longer Gage": his personality, impulse control, and decision-making had changed permanently, even though his intelligence hadn't.
+He became impulsive, foul-mouthed, and unable to hold down a job.
+Later analysis of his skull, using modern neuroimaging techniques, confirmed the damage centered on his prefrontal cortex.
+The case became the founding piece of evidence that this specific region houses the machinery of self-regulation and personality.

 This is the most "you" part of your brain.
 It's also the most fragile.